-President of Avana Capital Corporation and Chief Financial Officer at Maytree
+President of Avana Capital Corporation and Treasurer of Maytree

 Jeff has over 15 years of extensive experience in leading, managing and growing finance functions in high-growth entrepreneurial businesses.
 His background has seen him working in M&A and corporate finance for top-tier financial institutions, as well as serving as CFO of rapidly growing private companies supporting many of them through scale up to exit.
 He was previously the Finance lead for a high growth SaaS company (Ranked one of the fastest growing companies in Canada) where he played an instrumental role in creating a scalable finance team, raising growth capital, and leading the organization to an exit to a $1 billion International Private Equity firm.
 Jeff currently serves as the President of Avana Capital Corporation, an organization that provides fractional CFO, and accounting services to a variety of investment holdcos, non-profits and entrepreneurial ventures.